U.S. Chamber of Commerce abruptly ousts top political consultant Scott Reed, alleging leaks

 “I am disappointed and shocked to have to inform you that we have had to terminate Scott Reed’s consulting contract for cause, effective immediately,” Donohue wrote.

-“An internal review has revealed that Scott repeatedly breached confidentiality, distorted facts for his own benefit, withheld information from chamber leadership and leaked internal information to the press,” Donohue wrote in the note, which was obtained by The Washington Post.
+“An internal review has revealed that Scott repeatedly breached confidentiality, distorted facts for his own benefit, withheld information from chamber leadership and leaked internal information to the press,” Donohue wrote in the note, which was obtained by The Post.

 Donohue said the decision was not made over disagreements on strategy “but rather it is the result of Scott’s actions.”